 I am a PhD candidate in Rhetoric, Composition, and Literacy in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill, writing a dissertation under the directorship of Jordynn Jack.
+I’m also currently the Assistant Director of the UNC Writing Program.
 I was a 2018 Digital Dissertation Fellow with Carolina Digital Humanities, and before coming to UNC in 2013, I earned a BA in English Literature from the University of Pittsburgh at Johnstown.

 I research the intersection of digital rhetoric and politics.
 Broadly conceived, my dissertation analyzes the rhetorical consequences of contemporary digital platforms and services for the internet’s future as a public good.

 I have taught a variety of courses at UNC, including a course on networked and multimodal composition (ENGL 149), a course on popular genres (ENGL 144), and several sections of UNC’s first-year writing course (ENGL 105).
 One of my favorite experiences has been teaching summer sections of ENGL 100 for Uplift PLUS, a program for high-achieving high school students from underrepresented groups in higher education.

 email@example.com | 404 Greenlaw Hall | Curriculum Vitae